addshore/mediawiki-docker-dev/README.md

 At some point in 2021 this repository will no longer be maintained, and my focus will move to supporting "mediawiki-docker-dev" functionality within the "mwcli" tool being developed on Gerrit.

+You can see the full history of [mediawiki-docker-dev outlined in this blog post](https://addshore.com/2021/05/mediawiki-docker-dev-a-history/).

 Right now you can see my fork of that tool [here](https://github.com/addshore/mwcli) with mwdd specific docs [here](https://github.com/addshore/mwcli/blob/dev/README-MWDD.md)

 If you have concerns please reach out.